Kerry James Marshall: Public art by Marshall

 In 2017, Marshall was commissioned by the non-profit, Murals of Acceptance to produce a public mural entitled, Rush More.
-Located on the west façade of the Chicago Cultural Center, the piece is an homage to women who have contributed to the culture of Chicago.
+Located on the west façade of the Chicago Cultural Center, the piece is an homage to women who have contributed to the culture of Chicago including Illinois poet Laureate Gwendolyn Brooks, media icon Oprah Winfrey, author Sandra Cisneros, as well as artist Margaret Burroughs among others.

 In 2018, two of Marshall's large-scale works came to public attention in a clash between public art, and commerce.
 In May, Past Times (1997) was sold by Chicago's Metropolitan Pier and Exposition Authority to Sean Combs for a $21 million funding windfall to the public agency, after hanging in McCormick Place for many years.
 Past Times had played an important role during its loan to the 2016 museum exhibition.
 In October, Chicago Mayor Rahm Emanuel announced plans to upgrade the Legler Branch of the Chicago Public Library on the West Side.
 The upgrade would be financed by the auction of the library's Knowledge and Wonder (1995).
 After criticism, including from Marshall, the Mayor cancelled the auction.

 In 2021, Marshall was selected by Washington National Cathedral through its Racial Justice Windows Project to create two new stained glass windows.
 These replace earlier windows dating from 1953, which honored Confederate generals Robert E. Lee and Thomas "Stonewall" Jackson; the cathedral deconsecrated and removed those windows in 2017.
 Marshall's new windows, titled "Now and Forever", are the artist's first work in the medium of stained glass.
 They were revealed and dedicated publicly at the cathedral on September 23, 2023.